mkinney/discord_aibot/README.md

 You'll get a sense of how long responses may take.

-If on Windows, if you did not set the environment variable, you'll have to hard code the token into the script.
-Comment out the `discord_token` line and change the `discord_token` to be the token from the above step.

 ## Test out the bot

 - Run "python bot.py".
 Again, the output should show it logged in ok.